oar-team/batsim/docs/protocol.rst

 For now, the scheduler can **notify** Batsim of the following.

-- ``submission_finished``: The scheduler tells Batsim that dynamic job submissions are over, therefore allowing Batsim to stop the simulation.
-This event **MUST** be sent if scheduler submission is enabled (see :ref:`cli`).
+- ``registration_finished``: The scheduler tells Batsim that dynamic job registrations are over, therefore allowing Batsim to stop the simulation eventually.
+This event **MUST** be sent if dynamic jobs registration is enabled (see :ref:`cli`).
-- ``continue_submission``: The scheduler tells Batsim that it has sent a ``submission_finished`` NOTIFY_ prematurely and that Batsim should re-enable dynamic submissions of jobs...
+- ``continue_registration``: The scheduler tells Batsim that it has sent a ``registration_finished`` NOTIFY_ prematurely and that Batsim should re-enable dynamic registration of jobs...

 **data**: The type of notification, as a string.